ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 Docs: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

-- **Liveness Probe**
+### Liveness Probe

 - Allow to automatically determine whether or not a container application is healthy
 - Monitor container on an ongoing bases over the lifetime of the container
 - By default, will consider container down if the container process stops
 - This mechanism can be customized
 - Different type of liveness probes available:
     - `exec` - Run a command, if no error, success
     - `httpGet` - If status code is over 200 and below 400, success
     - `tcpSocket` - TCP check if port is open, if it is, success
 - Example: `my-pod.yaml`
     - ``
         apiVersion: v1
         kind: Pod
         ...
         spec:
           containers:
           - name: liveness
             ...
             livenessProbe:
               exec:                   # <-- exec type check
                 command:              # <-- If command succeeds = healthy!
                 - cat                 # <-- Command
                 - /tmp/healthy        # <-- Arguments to command
               initialDelaySeconds: 5  # <-- Wait 5 seconds after container startup
               periodSeconds: 5        # <-- Run every 5 seconds
       ``

-- **Startup Probe**
+### Startup Probe

-    - Only run on container startup and stop once container is up and running.
+- Only run on container startup
+- Stops once container is up and running.
 - Can be useful on containers that have long startup times
 - Example:
     - ``
         apiVersion: v1
         kind: Pod
         ...
               startupProbe:
                 initialDelaySeconds: 1
                 periodSeconds: 2
                 timeoutSeconds: 1
                 successThreshold: 1
-                    failureThreshold: 30      <-- Number of times allowed to fail
+                failureThreshold: 30         # <-- Number of times allowed to fail
-                    httpGet:
+                httpGet:                     # <-- Check HTTP endpoint
                   scheme: HTTP
                   path: /
                   httpHeaders:
                     - name: Host
                       value: myapplication1.com
                   port: 80
       ``

-- **Readiness Probe**
+### Readiness Probe

 - Used to determine when container is ready to accept requests/traffic
 - Traffic to a particular pod will not be send until all readiness checks have passed
 - Readiness probe same as liveness and startup probe except: `readinessProbe:` block